isabella232/data-workbench.en-1/help/home/dwb-implement-overview/dwb-implement-configure/dwb-implement-query-api.md

 1. Query API Certificate Acquisition

-   Send an Email to the Tech Ops Team of Adobe Email - Dataworkbench@adobe.com.
+   Send an Email to the Tech Ops Team of Adobe Email - `Dataworkbench@adobe.com`.

-   Please provide the CN name you want to use for the Query API( provide a generic name like <Client> Query API).
+   Please provide the CN name you want to use for the Query API( provide a generic name like `<Client>` Query API).

    >[!NOTE]
    >